 No Game No Life: Zero Movie Review

-We’ve all seen the mind blowing 10/5 anime that is No Game No Life, we’ve all been screaming, praying, and begging for that so long awaited season 2 only to get this movie and probably another 4 long years of arbitrary waiting time before another NGNL works comes out.
-But nevertheless, this is one movie definitely to battle your way to win a ticket to see on the big screen!
+We’ve all seen the mind-blowing 10/5 anime that is No Game No Life, we’ve all been screaming, praying, and begging for that so long-awaited season 2 only to get this movie and probably another 4 long years of arbitrary waiting time before another NGNL works comes out.
+But nevertheless, No Game No Life Zero is one movie definitely to battle your way to win a ticket to see on the big screen!

 Conflicts back then could not be as easily resolved through games as they would be now and throwing powerful races such as the Ex-machinas, Elves, Flügels, Werebeasts, and such like into this violent mix makes any notions or concept of peace feel like pipe dreams but Riku and Schwi and as well as the rest of humanity band together through the terrible strife and their journey could not get any more epic.